-For the NEOs, except for Ms. Amberg, the amounts shown in column (d) represent the discounted net present value of the annual annuity payments to which each NEO would be entitled at retirement assuming he or she retires at age 62, the earliest age at which NEOs can receive unreduced pension benefits.
-Because Ms. Amberg was retirement eligible when her employment ended on November 28, 2018, the amounts shown for her represent the discounted net present value of the annuity payments paid on her behalf after her employment ended.
-In addition to retirement age, the following assumptions were used to calculate the present value of accumulated benefits: discount rate of 4.39 percent; cost of living adjustment of 1.9 percent; and female spouses are assumed to be three years younger than male spouses.
-The amounts reflect the accumulated pension benefits over the years of credited service shown for each plan.
+&lt;sup>2 For the NEOs, except for Mr. Oachs, the amounts shown in column (d) represent the discounted net present value of the annual annuity payments to which each NEO would be entitled at retirement assuming he or she retires at age 62, the earliest age at which NEOs can receive unreduced pension benefits.
+Mr. Oachs retired as of June 30, 2019, and the amounts shown for him represent the discounted net present value of the annuity payments he became entitled to receive after that date.
+In addition to retirement age, the following assumptions were used to calculate the present value of accumulated benefits for all NEOs except Mr. Oachs: discount rate of 3.34 percent; cost of living adjustment of 1.9 percent; and female spouses are assumed to be three years younger than male spouses.
+For Mr. Oachs, who retired as of June 30, 2019 and who elected to receive payments over a 15-year period, a discount rate of 3.34 percent was used to calculate the present value of his accumulated benefit.
+The amounts for all NEOs reflect the accumulated pension benefits over the years of credited service shown for each plan.